-more iterates to get within $2\epsilon$ of $\theta^*$ with probability at least $1-\gamma$. \end{cor} \begin{rem} The results clearly show large vs. small step-size trade-off for non-asymptotic rate of convergence well-known in the stochastic convex optimization literature \cite{nemro}.
+more iterates to get within a distance $2\epsilon$ of $\theta^*$ with probability at least $1-\gamma$. \end{cor} \begin{rmk} The results clearly show large vs. small step-size trade-off for non-asymptotic rate of convergence well-known in the stochastic convex optimization literature \cite{nemro}.
 For large step-size, the algorithm will make fast progress whereas the errors due to noise/discretization will be much higher simultaneously.
 However, our results show the quantitative estimate of this progress and the error.
-For large step-size, $n_0$ satisfying the hypothesis in Corollary 6.1 will be higher whereas $N_0$ will be lower compared to small-step size and the opposite is true for small step-size.
-Therefore the optimal step-size should be somewhere in between. \end{rem}
+For the large step-size case, $n_0$ satisfying the hypothesis in Corollary 6.1 will be higher whereas $N_0$ will be lower compared to the small-step size while the opposite is true for the small step-size case.
+Therefore the optimal step-size should be somewhere in between. \end{rmk}

 However, it is not possible to calculate accurately the threshold $n_0$ as the constants such as $C, \hat{K}$ depend on $B$ which indeed depends on $\theta^*$.
 If we consider some special cases where the range for $\theta^*$ is given although the actual $\theta^*$ is unknown, we can replace the terms involving constants in (\ref{large}) by a single constant $M$.
 For those cases the following analysis will be useful.